 High Dynamic Resolution That Really Pops

 Depending on where you live, you might have to look for deals to get the Sony XBR65X900F under budget, but this premium 65-inch TV is definitely among the best on the market.
-This TV has one weakness - a lack of good visibility at wider angles - but it excels in practically every category and is one of the best choices for gaming and watching films.
-The quality of the 4K resolution and the HDR is phenomenal, and the input lag for gaming is barely even recognizable.
+This TV has just one weakness - a lack of good visibility at wider angles - but it excels in practically every category and is one of the best choices for gaming and watching films.
+The quality of the 4K resolution and HDR is phenomenal, and the input lag for gaming is barely even recognizable.
 And the solid motion handling means you won't have to worry about blur in action scenes.

 3. TCL 65-Inch Class 6-Series 4K QLEDHDR Roku Smart TV